apache/helix/website/1.0.3/src/site/markdown/Quickstart.md

 * Define a cluster
 * Add two nodes to the cluster
-* Add a 6-partition resource with 1 master and 2 slave replicas per partition
+* Add a 6-partition resource with 1 leader and 2 standby replicas per partition
 * Verify that the cluster is healthy and inspect the Helix view
 * Expand the cluster: add a few nodes and rebalance the partitions
-* Failover: stop a node and verify the mastership transfer
+* Failover: stop a node and verify the leadership transfer

 ### Install and Start ZooKeeper